Mark Reid, Marriage & Family Therapist

 How Long Does It Take?

 Many hurts, especially old ones, take more than one brief conversation to express and understand.
 How long it takes isn’t universal or predictable, which can be frustrating to the apologizer who wants to move on.
 But you have to have the whole conversation.
-If you remember that this process is not about the endgame of absolution, you will understand that it takes time, attention, and patience not only to restore a relationship, but also to make it stronger than it was.
+If you remember that this process is not about relieving your guilt, you will understand that it takes time, attention, and patience not only to restore a relationship, but also to make it stronger than it was.

 After major injuries, such as betrayals or unfaithfulness, hearing the whole experience of the hurt person can take a relatively long time.
 Oftentimes, before Step One is complete, some parts of the story must be heard more than once.
 Change and relief won’t come until the hurt person is ready to move on.
 The question “What is enough?” arises in many extended Step One efforts.
 The process can wear you down.
 Partners ask, “Shouldn’t she be past it by now?”
 Or “Will I ever be out of the doghouse?”
 Understandably, one person or the other may feel tempted to cut their losses.
 Couples can get through almost anything if they stay the course with patience, perseverance, and compassion.
 Pay attention to loving intentions and small moments of mutual learning.
 They are not as exciting as dramatic change, nor as conclusive as fairy-tale happy endings, but if you’re building something to last, it takes time and careful work to reassemble.